ayohana/HelloWorld-Kotlin/README.md

     * A programming language for JVM (Java Virtual Machine), Android, browsers (JavaScript), and developers can compile Kotlin into native binaries, and can be run under Windows, Linux, iOS and MacOS.
 * **General-purpose**
     * As a general-purpose language, it can be used in many spheres such as the financial service industry, telecommunications, embedded systems, medicine, development tools (like IntelliJ IDEA), and so on.
+* **Type-inference**
+    * Type inference refers to the automatic detection of the data type of an expression in a programming language.
 * Kotlin is designed as a **pragmatic language**, which means, its main purpose is to solve real-world problems rather than completing research purposes.
 * It is also important that **Kotlin supports multiple programming paradigms**, such as imperative programming, object-oriented programming, generic programming, functional programming, and more.
 * Kotlin is **a tool-friendly language**, which means all popular development tools such as IntelliJ IDEA, Eclipse, and Android Studio are compatible with it.